home films tv/opera news shop forum more all sites

 Glenda Jackson in Ken Russell Women in Love

-Russell says the dance sequence was influenced by Isadora Duncan (from DVD commentary) and Russell also made a documentary on Isadora Duncan.
+Russell says the dance sequence was influenced by Isadora Duncan (from DVD commentary) and Russell also made a documentary about Isadora Duncan.

 Vladek Sheybal in Ken Russell Women in Love